leticiagcapovilla/mywikitest/Machine/Groups/FAC.md

 git clone https://github.com/lnls-fac/scripts.git
 ```

-In order to contribute code, the user must have a [https://github.com/join GitHub account] and optionally a registered [https://help.github.com/articles/generating-ssh-keys public key] (in the absence of a key, login information will be asked when interacting with the remote repositories).
-Moreover you need to belong to GitHub's [https://github.com/lnls-fac LNLS Accelerator Physics Group] ([[FAC:FAC#Members|contact a FAC member]]).
+In order to contribute code, the user must have a [GitHub account](https://github.com/join){target=_blank} and optionally a registered [public key](https://help.github.com/articles/generating-ssh-keys){target=_blank} (in the absence of a key, login information will be asked when interacting with the remote repositories).
+Moreover you need to belong to GitHub's [LNLS Accelerator Physics Group](https://github.com/lnls-fac).
 Once all requirements are fulfilled you can clone the code repositories with the command above, and set up user information with (Linux):

 ```
 git config --global user.name <USERNAME>